 - Emerging technologies to result in new approaches to solving hard engineering problems

 We actively collaborate with psychologists, biomechanists, and technologists.
-We span theory and practice, with applications and insights in the areas of synthetic biomechanical design, renewable energy, additive manufacturing, fMRI mappings, human creativity, and marketing of consumer products.
+We span theory and practice, with applications and insights in the areas of synthetic biomechanical design and diagnostics, renewable energy, additive manufacturing, fMRI mappings, human creativity, team collaboration, and marketing of consumer products.